ODBEATS/Power-BI-and-Microsoft-Fabric/README.md

 # 🚗 Vehicle Telemetry Analytics – Semantic Model Overview

-This Power BI solution delivers a **robust and scalable semantic model** paired with a powerful dashboard suite to monitor, analyze, and optimize vehicle performance, health, usage, and safety.
-Leveraging both **real-time** and **historical telemetry data**, this model is suitable for **automotive manufacturers, fleet managers, telematics providers**, and **mobility platforms**.
+This Power BI solution delivers a robust and scalable semantic model paired with a powerful dashboard suite to monitor, analyze, and optimize vehicle performance, health, usage, and safety.
+Leveraging both real-time and historical telemetry data, this model is suitable for automotive manufacturers, fleet managers, telematics providers, and mobility platforms.

-The foundation of this solution is a **production-grade star schema**, ensuring high performance and extensibility for enterprise-level analytics.
+The foundation of this solution is a production-grade star schema, ensuring high performance and extensibility for enterprise-level analytics.

 ---